11 Best Design Feedback Tools for Creative Teams in 2026

 ProofHub is a centralized platform for creative agencies.

-The tool helps with delivery of design and creative projects and websites, including built-in feedback and proofing.
+The tool helps users deliver of designs, creative projects and websites, and includes built-in feedback and proofing, making it one of the more versatile design review tools.

 Key features: